mittechteam/MTT-Robocon-Website/README.md

 ---

 ## 🏆 Contributions
 Contributions are welcome!
-Feel free to fork the repo, make improvements, and submit a pull request.
+Feel free to fork the repo, make improvements, and submit a pull request!

 ---